 Math Placement Exam Instructions*

 Review the Academic Advising Preparation Website prior to attending Orientation.
 This website will help you prepare for your course scheduling appointment, which takes place during Orientation.
 Learn more about Hiram's academic programs; investigate academic majors and programs of interest to you.
-Review Step 1, Step 2, and Step 3, then fill out your First Semester Course Selection for New Students Form.
+Review Step 1, and Step 2, then fill out your First Semester Course Selection for New Students Form.